 EMIR, including as amended by the EMIR REFIT, was retained in the UK as part of its 'onshoring' of EU legislation at the end of the Brexit transition period.
-Under the EMIR regime as it has effect in the UK, an AIF managed by a UK alternative investment fund manager would constitute an FC.
+Under the EMIR regime as it has effect in the UK, an AIF (such as a Target Fund) managed by a UK alternative investment fund manager would constitute an FC.